MurdoMaclachlan/oscr/README.md

 # Claim/Done Remover

+**This is an unofficial program and is not officially endorsed by the Transcribers of Reddit; they are in no way involved with this program and are not liable for any matters relating to it.**

 Also known as CDRemover, this program removes "claim" and "done" comments after a period of time.
 It is designed with r/TranscribersOfReddit transcribers in mind; specifically those  who are tired of these comments clogging up their profiles.

 If you've been a transcriber for a while, chances are this program will not remove every "claim" or "done" you've ever posted, but when I tested it removed the most recent 60 or so, and if you have it running in the background, it should continually delete them as they pass the cutoff age (NOTE: current master version does not do this.
 Should be fixed in v0.2).